Upcoming Esports Tournaments

 • Hearthstone.
 The game is released by Blizzard.
 Gamers must collect decks of cards, which they can then use in matches between themselves.
 The goal of the game is to defeat the enemy hero using the capabilities of the cards.

-It’s impossible to list all esports disciplines — they appear every day.
+It’s impossible to list all eSports disciplines — they appear every day.
 Any game with a multiplayer mode has the potential to become a professional discipline.

-How Esports Tournaments are Held?
+How Esports Tournaments Are Held?

 Tournaments can take place in two formats: online or offline.
 In the first case, all matches are held online — players are at home or gather at the base to better coordinate their actions.
 In the second case, esports players play at the stadium and the fans are invited to the event itself.
 Thousands of fans can be in the stands, creating a mesmerizing atmosphere.

-In general, esports tournaments are divided into two parts: qualification and the main compaction.
+In general, eSports tournaments are divided into two parts: qualification and the main compaction.
 A certain number of participants are usually invited directly, while others take part in the qualification battles.
 All teams that make it to the tournament usually play in the group stage first and then the playoffs.
 The competition is followed by the grand final.

-Is It Easy to be an Esports Player?
+Is It Easy To Be An Esports Player?

 It seems that being a professional gamer is a dream.
 On the one hand, yes — you play the game you like, make money and travel the world.